City Ramblers F.C.: History

 The club was formed in 1881, out of a cricket club which had existed the previous decade, originally under the name of The City Cricket Club.

 Through the 1880s, the club played at a low-key level, as the game outside London turned more professional; the club's most senior appearances were in the London Senior Cup but it did not get past the second round.

 At the start of the 1890–91 season, the club amalgamated with the Old St Paul's club, taking the Ramblers' name but the St Paul's colours.
 The club effectively inherited the Old St Paul's place in the FA Cup so entered the qualifying rounds for the first time, and, after its scheduled opponents from the Crystal Palace School of Engineers admitted it had entered by accident and scratched, was humbled 8–0 by the Old Carthusians in the second.

-One of the earliest matches for the new merged club, at Marlow in September, was acrimonious, the Marlow board resolving never to play the Ramblers again, "in consequence of the disgraceful behaviour of J. W. Meggs", who was the brothers of the Ramblers' new club secretary Charles.
+One of the earliest matches for the new merged club, at Marlow in September, was acrimonious, the Marlow board resolving never to play the Ramblers again, "in consequence of the disgraceful behaviour of J. W. Meggs", who was the brother of the Ramblers' new club secretary Charles.
 Meggs was suspended for 3 months for using "filthy and disgusting language".

 From 1891, London clubs such as Woolwich Arsenal and Millwall Rovers started to turn professional, and the Ramblers were left behind.
 The club did not enter the Cup in 1891–92, but in 1892–93 gained its first win in the competition, beating Old Cranleighans 5–1 in the first round; the professionals of Woolwich Arsenal scored double figures against the Ramblers in the second.
 Even at the FA Amateur Cup level the club struggled - it lost 6–1 at Tottenham Hotspur in the second round in 1894–95.